polterguy/phosphorusfive/plugins/p5.data/README.md

-The memory based database in Phosphorus Five
+The Phosphorus Five database
 ===============

+Phosphorus Five has its own database.
+This is a memory based persistent database, which is extremely fast.
+This project encapsulates that database.
-p5.data wraps a memory based persistent database.
-It contains 4 Active Events.
+It consists of 4 Active Events.

 * [insert-data] - Inserts new p5.lambda nodes into your database
-* [select-data] - Selects existing p5.lambda nodes from your database
+* [select-data] - Selects existing p5.lambda nodes/values/names from your database
-* [update-data] - Updates existing p5.lambda nodes in your database
+* [update-data] - Updates existing p5.lambda nodes/values/names in your database
 * [delete-data] - Deletes existing p5.lambda nodes from your database

 Together, they create a tree-based persistent, still memory based, storage for your p5.lambda objects.
 This means that you can put both "data" and "code" in it.
 It is relatively fast (obviously, since it is memory based), but the flipside, is that (obviously) it does not scale beyond whatever amount of memory you have in the machine that's running your Phosphorus Five installation.

-The "query language" you use to access items within it, is p5.lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.
+The query language you use to access items within it, is p5.lambda expressions, which is documented in the [p5.exp](/core/p5.exp/) project.

 You can conceptualize p5.data in comparison to relational database systems (often SQL based), in that where a relational database is normally based upon "sets" or
-"tables" (2 dimensional matrixes with "rows" and "columns"), p5.data is based upon tree-structures graph objects, or "nodes".
-In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions", one might argue.
+"tables" (2 dimensional matrixes with "rows" and "columns") - p5.data is based upon tree-structures, graph objects, or "nodes".
+In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions".

 ## Inserting data [insert-data]